Ignacio Taboada

 Research Interests:

 Neutrinos are the latest frontier in high-energy astrophysics.
-Because of their low cross section for interacting with matter, they can escape from places that are opaque to gamma-rays.
-And their presence is an unequivocal signal of hadronic process at the sources.
+Because of their low cross section for interacting with matter, they can escape from places that are opaque to gamma rays.
+And their presence is an unequivocal signal of a hadronic process at the sources.
 I am a member of IceCube, an international collaboration, that uses high-energy neutrinos as astrophysical messengers.
+I am a member of the P-ONE collaboration, which intends to build a km3-scale neutrino detector at 2,600 m of depth in the Pacific Ocean.

 My group focuses broadly on the search for astrophysics sources of high-energy neutrinos.